Ho99o9: History

 The November 6, 2014 episode of Last Call with Carson Daly featured a segment dedicated to Ho99o9 and their live performance.
 Ho99o9 collaborated with director Bryan Ray Turcotte and photographer Estevan Oriol to capture their performance in their video, "Casey Jones/Cum Rag" which was premiered and was hosted by the Museum of Contemporary Art, Los Angeles.

 On June 1, 2015, in the official promotional video for the 2015 Gathering of the Juggalos, it was announced that Ho99o9 would be playing the festival as part of the nighttime concerts.

 Ho99o9 toured the UK, headlining in Brighton, and supporting Slaves in Newcastle and Birmingham.

 On December 1, 2016, it was announced that Ho99o9 would be supporting The Dillinger Escape Plan on their final UK tour in January 2017.
 Eaddy started off the tour in Norwich by jumping straight into the audience landing on 3 peoples' heads and then running and tackling people through the audience.
 In June 2017 the band appeared on the Earache Records stage of Glastonbury Festival in the UK.

 On March 29, 2018, the group began their North American Lights Out tour with 3Teeth and Street Sects.
-On October 11, 2018, The Prodigy released the single "Fight Fire with Fire" featuring Ho9909 from their album No Tourists.
+On October 11, 2018, The Prodigy released the single "Fight Fire with Fire" featuring Ho99o9 from their album No Tourists.

 Ho99o9 opened for Three Days Grace, Prophets of Rage, and Avenged Sevenfold on select dates of the End of the World Tour.
 Ho99o9 opened for Korn, Alice in Chains and Underoath on a Summer 2019 tour.

+On November 8th, 2025, Ho99o9 opened for grandson in Philadelphia, PA.

+In December 2020, "Pig Dinner", written in collaboration with N8NOFACE, was featured in the video game Cyberpunk 2077.
+The group performed as the in-game fictional band N1v3Z.

 The group was featured on a song titled "Paralyze" by industrial metal band 3Teeth.
 The song was released on August 6, 2021.